Ramon96/browser-technologies-1920/README.md

 The solution to this problem was very simple since safari doesn't support em's.
 Just adding px values as fallback wil solve this problem.

-The width 0 and height 0 hack for the custom inputs doens't work on safari. also the labels are not focusable
+The width 0 and height 0 hack for the custom inputs doens't work on safari. also the labels are not focusable (unless you turn on the screen reader then it will be able to focus)

 ## Feature research
 ### Image's are not working